Chicago Pile-1: Choice of site

 In Chicago, Samuel K. Allison had found a suitable location 60 ft long, 30 ft wide and 26 ft high, sunk slightly below ground level, in a space under the stands at Stagg Field originally built as a rackets court.
 Stagg Field had been largely unused since the University of Chicago had given up playing American football in 1939, but the rackets courts under West Stands were still used for playing squash and handball.
 Leona Woods and Anthony L. Turkevich played squash there in 1940.
 Since it was intended for strenuous exercise, the area was unheated, and very cold in the winter.
 The nearby North Stands had a pair of ice skating rinks on the ground floor, which although they were unrefrigerated, seldom melted in winter.
 Allison used the rackets court area to construct a 7 ft experimental pile before Fermi's group arrived in 1942.

 The United States Army Corps of Engineers assumed control of the nuclear weapons program in June 1942, and Compton's Metallurgical Laboratory became part of what came to be called the Manhattan Project.
 Brigadier General Leslie R. Groves, Jr. became director of the Manhattan Project on 23 September 1942.
 He visited the Metallurgical Laboratory for the first time on 5 October.
 Between 15 September and 15 November 1942, groups under Herbert Anderson and Walter Zinn constructed 16 experimental piles under the Stagg Field stands.

 Fermi designed a new pile, which would be spherical to maximize k, which was predicted to be around 1.04, thereby achieving criticality.
 Leona Woods was detailed to build boron trifluoride neutron detectors as soon as she completed her doctoral thesis.
 She also helped Anderson locate the required large number of 4 by 6 in timbers at lumber yards in Chicago's south side.
-Shipments of high-purity graphite arrived, mainly from National Carbon, and high-purity uranium dioxide from Mallinckrodt in St Louis, which was now producing 30 ST a month.
+Shipments of high-purity graphite arrived, mainly from National Carbon, and high-purity uranium dioxide from Mallinckrodt in St Louis, Missouri, which was now producing 30 ST a month.
 Metallic uranium also began arriving in larger quantities, the product of newly developed techniques.